aidenywl/neutbias/README.md

 - Jest is set up and ready to go via `yarn test`.
 - React Testing Library is used to write tests instead of enzyme for flexibility and being able to better simulate the DOM as seen by a user.
 - Using RTL allows us to move away from snapshot testing and test each component mocking components as required.

+### Backend

+The backend is running on flask on a GCP compute server serving the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) model trained on the corpus data.